maciejg-git/vue-litewind/src/documentation/pages/grid.md

 #### Usage {#GridUsage}

-The grid is used to make flexbox layouts.
+The grid components are used to make flexbox layouts.
 The elements, features and general idea is inspired by and very similar to Bootstrap grids.
-It uses flexbox and series of containers, rows and columns to make layouts.
-Content must be placed within columns and only columns may be immediate children of rows.

-`v-container`, `v-row` and `v-col` are the components used to make elements of the grid.
-Those components are just simple, single divs and have all the necessary classes by default.
+There are three grid components: `v-container`, `v-row` and `v-col`.
+Those components are just simple, single divs and have all the required classes.
+Content is placed within `v-col` and only `v-col` may be immediate children of `v-row`.

 Tailwind classes are then added to `v-container`, `v-row` and `v-col` to define widths, column alignment, gutters and many other properties of the grid.
 Most layouts should start with the `basis-*` or `grow` classes to set initial widths of the columns and then add additional features.
 Prepend these classes with responsive modifiers to make grids that change depending on the screen size.